Helpful tips to save energy

 Find out more

-Theft of gas and unauthorised connections
+Theft of gas and unathorised connections

 The theft of gas can pose serious danger– interfering with gas pipes and meters can put lives at risk.
 Find out more to understand, identify, and report gas theft.